Hey Nutrition Lady

 There are two elements that separate making this sandwich from regular sandwich making.
 First, roasting the red peppers - but I’m going to level with you… you could totally buy a jar of roasted peppers and save this step.

 The second is cooking the halloumi.
-I’ll refer you to my friend Cassie’s guide to how to cook halloumi for all of the deets, but will of course talk you through it step by step here.
+It's not rocket science, but I will of course talk you through it step by step.

 Step 1: Prepare the red peppers.